-What we like: Clean lines and minimal clutter make the central search bar the primary focus and there’s no confusion for users about how the search function works.
+What we like: Clean lines and minimal clutter make the central search bar the primary focus, and users are not confused about how the search function works.

-The LinkedIn onboarding process is a great example of UX helping to guide users through the process of improving their own experience.
+The LinkedIn onboarding process is a great example of UX helping guide users through improving their own experience.
 New users are given specific tasks to accomplish that help them “get the most out of LinkedIn,” with each task broken down into simple steps that start with a single click.

 Pet care service, Rover, provides a superior UX experience from the moment users land on the homepage.
-Visitors find a simple form that asks what type of care they want — boarding, house sitting, dog walking, etc. — where they live when they need care, and what size dog or cat they have.
+Visitors find a simple form that asks what type of care they want — boarding, house sitting, dog walking, etc. The form then asks where they live, when they need care, and what size dog or cat they have.

-Armed with this information, Rover can quickly generate relevant search results that reduce the amount of time that users have to spend sifting through care information that isn’t applicable to their circumstances.
+Armed with this information, Rover can quickly generate relevant search results that reduce the time users spend sifting through care information that doesn’t apply to their circumstances.

-What we like: Unlike our previous two examples, Rover takes a detailed approach to their UX so they can find out exactly what they need to deliver the best results for their customers.
+What we like: Unlike our previous two examples, Rover takes a detailed approach to their UX to find out how they can deliver the best results for their customers.